redis/redis-doc/topics/protocol.md

 The way RESP is used in Redis as a request-response protocol is the
 following:

-* Clients send commands to a Redis server as a RESP Array of Strings.
+* Clients send commands to a Redis server as a RESP Array of Bulk Strings.
 * The server reply with one of the RESP types according to the command implementation.

 In RESP the type of some data depends on the first byte: